b-hayes/CLI/readme.md

 Now you can just build your class methods instead of managing the interface. 👍

 ### Getting started.
-For those unfamiliar with command line scripts...
+For those unfamiliar with command-line scripts...
-Make a file with a shebang line (#!) at the top that tells your shell to run this with php.
+Make a file with a shebang line (#!) at the top that tells your shell to run this with PHP.

 ```php
 #!/usr/bin/env php